-FEMA has established resources on FEMA.gov with the latest information from FEMA and DHS on Hurricane Florence.
+FEMA has established resources on FEMA.gov with the latest information from FEMA and DHS on Hurricane Michael.

 FEMA Mobile App - Download the FEMA mobile app for shelter information, disaster resources, weather alerts, and safety tips, in English and in Spanish.
 The app provides a customizable checklist of emergency supplies, maps of open shelters and recovery centers, disaster survival tips, and weather alerts from the National Weather Service.
 The app also enables users to receive push notifications reminding them to take important steps to prepare their homes and families for disasters.